-You're travelling for a long time and you're on a budget?
-That means staying at cheap hotels, in places with no standards of quality.
+You're traveling for a long time and you're on a budget?
+That may mean staying at cheap hotels, potentially in places with no standards of quality.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote

 “I’m not getting in a relationship while travelling.” – My Famous Last Words.
 LOL..
 It just happens doesn’t it?
 Here’s my story .. http://wp.me/p4g3Gz-3T

 Very true!
 Passion, friendship, emotions are always heightened when travelling because you do it know how long you have with a person that you really click with, the beauty of it is that you always make the most of it.
 I wish this can be applicable in everyday life but it is not.
 I have made some beautiful loveable friends backpacking and a romance and they all feel like the truest and fondest yet.

 Beautifully written...well done.
 In the same boat right now....could relate 100%

 Third warning... didn't read this on time, now I'm heading to Sweden in about 2 weeks for the second time :)